Geneva Summit (1955): Cold War and Geneva

 The Cold War had a major impact on the topics debated during the Geneva Summit.
 International tensions were at their peak during the Cold War; as tensions were on the rise, the Cold War leaders thought it would be a good idea to unite under a common cause for peace in Geneva.

 The world leaders discussed issues on security, armaments, German unification, and stronger East-West relationships.
 Khrushchev was willing to allow a united Germany providing it was neutral, but West German entrance into NATO in May made the situation increasingly complicated.
-Khrushchev wanted the removal of both NATO and the Warsaw Pact, to be replaced by a new system of collective security.
-According to the memoirs of Andrey Gromyko, a statement was made by the Soviet delegation that if peace was NATO's only objective, there could be no objection for the Soviet Union to join NATO.
-It was Allan Dulles who advised Dwight Eisenhower to refuse this proposal and the subject was neglected during the rest of the summit.
 This conference marked an era of renewed optimism in cold war relationships, however this was disrupted later by the Suez Crisis.